qybersec/cybersec-toolkit/README.md

 # Cybersecurity Toolkit

-A beginner-friendly Python toolkit for basic cybersecurity tasks.
-This project is designed to help you learn and practice cybersecurity concepts as you prepare for certifications like CompTIA Security+.
+A Python toolkit for basic cybersecurity tasks.
+This project is designed to help me learn and practice cybersecurity concepts.

 ## Features
 - **Log Analyzer**: Analyze log files, count lines, and search for keywords (e.g., 'error').